Extension Schema Specification

 Reference Schema Files

-The JSON Schema meta-schema that formally describes the structure of _schema.yml and _schema.json files is published at:
+The JSON Schema meta-schemas that formally describe the structure of _schema.yml and _schema.json files are published at:

-This is the same schema referenced by the $schema key at the top of schema definition files.
-It can be used by any JSON Schema-aware tool for validation and autocompletion.
+These are the same schemas referenced by the $schema key at the top of schema definition files.
+They can be used by any JSON Schema-aware tool for validation and autocompletion.

 Example instances showing every supported property are also available: